M3 Amphibious Rig

-The M3 Amphibious Rig is a self-propelled, amphibious bridging vehicle that is used for the projection of tanks and other vehicles across water obstacles.
+The M3 Amphibious Rig is a self-propelled, amphibious bridging vehicle and ferrying vehicle that is used for the transportation of tanks and other vehicles across water obstacles.

 Development and service

+M3

 Originally developed by the German firm Eisenwerke Kaiserslautern (EWK, since 2002 acquired by General Dynamics European Land Systems), it succeeded the conceptually similar M2 made by the same company.
 Like its predecessor, the M3 traverses roads on its four wheels, deploying two large aluminium pontoons for buoyancy on water.

+The M3 is 1.4 m longer and 3300 kg heavier than the M2, with the M3 having a turn diameter of 24 m.

 Development of the M3 began in 1982, with the final prototype being delivered 10 years later in 1992.
 A first order of 64 serial vehicles was made in 1994, and it entered service with the German and British armies in 1996.
-Since then, the M3 has also been adopted by the armies of the Republic of China (Taiwan) and Singapore.
+Since then, the M3 has also been adopted by several NATO and allied nations.